NEC V60: FlexOS (real-time)

 In 1987, Digital Research, Inc. also announced that they were planning on porting FlexOS to the V60 and V70.

-CP/M and DOS (legacy 16-bit)
+CP/M and MS-DOS (legacy 16-bit)

-The V60 could also run CP/M and DOS programs (ported from the V20-V50 series) using V20/V30 emulation mode.
-According to a 1991 article in InfoWorld, Digital Research was working on a version of Concurrent DOS for the V60 at some point; but this was never released, as the V60/V70 processors were not imported to the US for use in PC clones.
+The V60 can also run CP/M and MS-DOS programs (ported from the V20-V50 series) using V20/V30 emulation mode.
+According to a 1991 article in InfoWorld, Digital Research was working on a version of Concurrent DOS for the V60 at some point; but this was never released, as the V60/V70 processors were not imported to the US for use in IBM PC compatibles.

 Development tools

 C/C++ cross-compilers

 As part of its development tool kit and integrated development environment (IDE), NEC had its own C-compiler, the PKG70616 "Software Generation tool package for V60/V70".
 In addition, GHS (Green Hills Software) made its native mode C compiler (MULTI), and MetaWare, Inc. (currently Synopsys, via ARC International) made one, for V20/V30 (Intel 8086), emulation mode, called High C/C++.

 Cygnus Solutions (currently Red Hat) also ported GCC as a part of an enhanced GNU compiler system (EGCS) fork, but it seems not to be public.

 As of 2018, the processor-specific directory necv70 is still kept alive in the newlib C-language libraries (libc.a and libm.a) by RedHat.
 Recent maintenance seems to be done on Sourceware.org.
 The latest source code is available from its git repository.